-Meeting online to be transformed by Jesus, in order to love God, love one another, and love our neighbors
+Meeting together to be transformed by Jesus, in order to love God, love one another, and love our neighbors

-Flood groups will continue to meet weekly online via Zoom (video conferencing) during this “shelter at home” season.
+Flood groups will continue to meet via Zoom (online), and in-person (depending on the group), during this COVID-19 season.
 We have groups of all types and sizes that share life, reflect on Scripture, pray, and encourage one another to serve in Jesus’ name.
 View our open groups below, and email the leader directly for meeting information.

 Click the button to contact the leader directly.